ligato/docs/docs/plugins/vpp-plugins.md

 - You can only _configure_ a PCI and physical DPDK interface; you cannot create or delete these interface types.
 <br>
 </br>
 - You must meet any necessary pre-conditions before you create or remove an interface.
-For example, before creating an AF_PACKET interface, you need a host VETH interface in place to attach it to.
+For example, before creating an AF_PACKET interface, you need a host VETH interface in place to attach to.
 </br>